-In addition, the Center serves as a training center for counseling graduate students in the School of Education and Human Development.
+In addition, the center serves as a training center for counseling graduate students in the School of Education and Human Development (SEHD).
 We are staffed by psychologists, professional psychotherapists and advanced graduate-level practicum students.
 Counseling faculty members, as well as professional staff supervise our students.

 Supervisors and psychotherapists are well-trained in working with diverse psychological issues with individuals, couples and families.
 Services at our center emphasize enriching the quality of life for those seeking treatment.
-The counseling center uses a brief (6-12 sessions), goal directed, flexible counseling model.
+The counseling center uses a brief, 6 to 12 sessions, goal-directed, flexible counseling model.
 Each individual, couple or family is assured respect and confidentiality.
 We honor the personal needs, philosophies and beliefs of our clients.

 To fulfill our mission, we will deliver:

-- Affordable counseling services to children and families in Denver Public Schools as well as to underserved groups and individuals in the Denver urban community.
+- Affordable counseling services to Denver Public Schools students and their families and underserved groups and individuals in the Denver urban community.

 SCCC embraces and affirms: a belief in diversity and equity for all backgrounds and identities; inclusion as an operational principle; and a commitment to multiculturalism and social justice as underpinning values that shape who we are and how we deliver services.